Forever-ecommerce/.github/profile/README.md

 ---

 ## **🚀 Introduction**
-I developed Forever, a comprehensive and fully responsive e-commerce platform designed to provide a seamless online shopping experience.
+I have developed Forever, a comprehensive and fully responsive e-commerce platform designed to provide a seamless online shopping experience.
 This project integrates advanced technologies and features to support both user and admin experiences, offering multiple payment options and a robust backend infrastructure.

 ---